UdayLab/PAMI/docs/transactionalDatabase.md

    obj = alg.fpGrowth(inputFile, minSup)
 # use obj = alg.fpGrowth(inputFile, minSup,sep=',')  to override the default tab space separator with comma
    obj.startMine()  # start the mining process
-   obj.savePatterns(outputFile)      # store the generated patterns in a file
+   obj.save(outputFile)      # store the generated patterns in a file

    ```